I know that choosing a photographer is not something most people do that often so I hope this page can answer any questions you may have.

 But doesn't almost every wedding photographer work in a documentary style these days?

 Yes, many do, (and many more claim to) but I bring the experience of 15 years as a photojournalist for The Times.
-I have covered the wars in Iraq and Afghanistan and news stories from all over the UK and around the world.
+I have covered the war zones and news stories from all over the UK and around the world.
 You learn to think on your feet and adapt to the situation while the pressure is on, whilst staying aware of everything going on around you.
 Operating the camera is second nature, all your mental effort is directed to capturing the moment, and anticipating the next one, whilst still using the best light and concentrating on composition.
 This is just as true on the front line as it is at a wedding.
 To me a wedding day is a story, much like an assignment for a newspaper or magazine, and I bring the same skills to every wedding I photograph.

 Will you organise everyone on the wedding day?